 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our internal procedures to ensure that children receive effective support and protection.

-Child Protection and Safeguarding procedures apply to all staff, volunteers and governors and any adult visiting the school site and are consistent with those of the local safeguarding children board.
+Child Protection and Safeguarding procedures apply to all staff, volunteers and governors and any adult visiting the school site and are consistent with those of the local safeguarding children board (PCSB).
 Everyone who comes into contact with children and families has a role to play in safeguarding children.

-The Senior Designated Lead for safeguarding is Mr Ian Cording
+The Senior Designated Lead for safeguarding is Mrs Rhiannon Roberts.

-The Senior Leadership Team and Chair of Governors have completed training in safer recruitment and implement rigorous recruitment processes for all posts connected to the college.
-We maintain a thorough and up to date Single Central Record of DBS checks.
+The Senior Leadership Team and Chair of Governors have completed training in safer recruitment and implement rigorous recruitment processes for all posts with the school.
+The school maintains a thorough Single Central Record of DBS checks.

 Whitleigh Primary School has an ongoing and continuing commitment to safeguarding which includes: